Alarm Bells over Insurance Contact Centres and CNP

 - Your details and hundreds of others are been sold to thieves?

-- The insurer's system is hacked and card information stolen and it makes the news?
+- The insurer's system is hacked and card information stolen.
+It makes the news?

 - Your call was recorded (for 'training purposes') and someone listens back to get the numbers?